 4. Set up the toy rotation.

-If you’re still struggling with your kids toys (or your own), get in touch and I’ll help you out.
+If you’re still struggling with organising your kids toys (or your own), get in touch.
+I can help you out.
 The WellSorted Facebook Group also has lots of discussion on this topic.
 It is a common issue!